mistycheney/MouseBrainAtlas/README.md

 <a name="param"></a> Parameters
 -----

-**YunCong, can you describe how to use the JSON files instead of the .csv file?**

-Parameter settings are specified in `params.csv` under the project directory.
+Parameter settings are stored as JSON files under the `params` sub-directory.

 To make editing the parameters easier, you can also modify [this google spreadsheet](https://docs.google.com/spreadsheets/d/1S189da_CxzC3GKISG3hZDG0n7mMycC0v4zTiRJraEUE/edit), and then use [this script](https://gist.github.com/mistycheney/be1f758bfcd5f852c9b5#file-sync_params_google_spreadsheet-py) to download the corresponding csv file to overwrite `params.csv`.